IBM/bee-travels-istio/README.md

 ### Access the application (ingress gateway)

-1. Create an ingress gateway so the application is accessbile from outside the cluster.
+1. Create an ingress gateway so the application is accessibile from outside the cluster.
    ```
    $ kubectl apply -f istio/gateway.yaml
    ```